 Laddering Scenario 1

-For example, Tim’s son, Mark, just got accepted into his dream college and has switched his prospective major from accounting to pre-medical studies.
+Tim’s son, Mark, just got accepted into his dream college and has switched his prospective major from accounting to pre-medical studies.
 Realizing that Mark will be facing a minimum of four more years of university studies, Tim—who already has an employer-provided plan—decides to get life insurance to supplement his existing coverage.

 Tim purchases a 10-year term life insurance policy that will kick in just as his other term life insurance policy’s coverage ends, when Mark turns 21.
 This will provide protection for Mark through medical school, the three years of his residency (when he will receive only a moderate salary and must handle significant student loans), and the first three years of his medical career.